omni-ai-npu/omni-ai-npu.github.io/_posts/2016-02-27-opnfv-parser.md

 - To Build A Culture

-One of my favorite quote on open source governance is from a tweet from [@Thomas Graf](https://twitter.com/tgraf__), roughly expressed as
+One of my favorite quote on open source governance is from a tweet from [@Thomas Graf](https://twitter.com/tgraf__) (If I remember correctly), roughly expressed as

 > The best governance for open source project, is to have loose consensus based on direct democracy.